Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Conclusion

 \begin{IEEEbiography} [{ }] {Peijia Xie} received the B.E. degree in Electronic Information Engineering from the School of Physics and Telecommunications Engineering, South China Normal University, Guangzhou, China, in 2022.
 He is currently pursuing the Master degree with the Department of Electronic and Electrical Engineering, Southern University of Science and Technology, Shenzhen, China.
 His research interests autonomous driving. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Zhirui Sun} received the B.E. degree in information engineering from the Department of Electronic and Electrical Engineering, Southern University of Science and Technology, Shenzhen, China, in 2019.
+\begin{IEEEbiography} [{ }] {Yuhan Pang} received the B.E. degree in Measurement and Control Technology and Instrument from the School of Mechanical and Electronic Engineering, Wuhan University of Technology, Wuhan, China, in 2024.
+He is currently pursuing the Master degree with the Department of Electronic and Electrical Engineering, Southern University of Science and Technology, Shenzhen, China.
+His research interests mobile robot navigation. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Zhirui Sun} received the B.E. degree in information engineering from the Department of Electronic and Electrical Engineering, Southern University of Science and Technology, Shenzhen, China, in 2019.
 He is currently pursuing the Ph.D. degree with the Department of Electronic and Electrical Engineering, Southern University of Science and Technology, Shenzhen, China.
 His research interests include robot perception and motion planning. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Bingyi Xia} received the B.E. degree in microelectronics science and engineering from the Southern University of Science and Technology, Shenzhen, China, in 2020.
 He is currently pursuing the Ph.D. degree with the Department of Electronic and Electrical Engineering, Southern University of Science and Technology, Shenzhen, China.
 His research interests include robot motion planning. \end{IEEEbiography}